kashine6/WGB-Board-For-BoxTurtle-MMU/README.md

 Compatible systems include, but are not limited to, BoxTurtle, Quattro-Box, and ERCF.

+This motherboard is factory-produced using high-quality electronic components with SMT assembly, ensuring reliable and consistent quality.

 Now, this board is available on [AliExpress](https://www.aliexpress.com/item/1005009945624058.html) .